canjs/canjs/guides/getting-started-tutorial/templates-and-views.md

 - customerNumber,
 - customerType, and
-- oder
+- order

 fields in our Stache template.
-These are the properties that are directly available off of the object passed in to the template, and are therefore, are a part of the templates root context.
+These are the properties that are directly available off of the object passed in to the template, and are therefore, are a part of the template's root context.
 We can reference them simply by wrapping them in single or double curly braces, e.g., `{customerNumber}`.
-If, however, we want to reference a value off of the order property, such as the order name, or _id, we need to use dot notation, e.g., `{order.name}`.
+If, however, we want to reference a value off of the order property&mdash;such as "name", or "_id"&mdash;we need to use dot notation, e.g., `{order.name}`.
 If you have a lot of properties you need to reference off of a nested object, this can be tedious.
-Stache makes this easy for you to resolve by allowing you to define limited contexts.
+Stache makes this easy for you to resolve by allowing you to define contexts.

-A context loosely refers to the data that is available for you to _directly access_ from a Stache template.
+A context loosely refers to the data that is available for you to _directly access_.
 Direct access means accessing a property without providing any contextual identifiers (such as a dot, or a path).
 A valid context must be either an object or an array.